andrewcooke/choochoo/README.md

 * Pre-written scripts to present graphical data views via Jupyter.

-* A "diary" to present textual data and allow data entry.
+* A "diary" (using curses in the terminal) to present textual data and allow data entry.

 The database has an SQLAlchemy ORM interface.
 The schema separates "statistics" (named time series data) from the source (which might be